 The second section of the GED to be discussed is the Reasoning Through Language Arts section.
 This section asks students to read for meaning, identify and create arguments, and demonstrate mastery of grammar and language.
 The test taker will not need to worry about mastering extensive vocabulary lists but should have a reasonable grasp of high school level grammar.

-The second form of question that test taker will need to answer include selecting words and phrases.
+The second form of question that the test taker will need to answer includes selecting words and phrases.
 The reader will need to read written text before selecting either words or phrases to complete that text.
 After filling in the text, the resulting sentence should be grammatically correct.
-The intent of this sections is to gauge the language skills of the test taker.
+The intent of these sections is to gauge the language skills of the test taker.